 But the real problem with using real-time analytics to deliver screen pops isn’t the strategy’s questionable success rate or the dubious business logic underpinning the approach.

-The real problem is that they arguably make things worse.
+The real problem is that they make things worse.

 This has necessitated a wholesale shift in how contact centers manage their people.
 The old “factory floor” model of agent scripting, handle time metrics and checklist-driven quality assurance has given way to a new model much more akin to a knowledge work environment in which reps are encouraged to use their judgment, harness the knowledge of their peers and collaborate to come up with solutions to complex customer issues.

-The research is very clear on this point: transactional models only work in simple, predictable work environments, and the mechanisms used to manage transactional work actually have a negative impact on performance when applied in a complex work environment.
+The research is very clear on this point: transactional models only work in simple, predictable work environments, and the mechanisms (like real-time analytics) used to manage transactional work actually have a negative impact on performance when applied in a complex work environment.

 CEB, now a part of Gartner, found that the single highest driver of frontline service rep performance is something they called “Control Quotient” or CQ, for short (see The Effortless Experience, a book I helped to co-author, for a more detailed discussion).
 CQ is an environmental factor in which reps feel a higher level of resiliency because they are more in control of their work and more empowered to use their own judgment to solve customer problems.

 CQ was more than 2X more powerful a driver of rep performance than any other factor studied.
 It has more impact than hiring reps with higher IQ or EQ.
-Moving from the 25th percentile to the 75th percentile on CQ drives an 11% improvement in rep performance.
-Hiring reps with higher IQ or EQ, by comparison, only drives a 4% and 5% improvement in performance, respectively.
+Moving from the 25th percentile to the 75th percentile on CQ drives an 11 percent improvement in rep performance.
+Hiring reps with higher IQ or EQ, by comparison, only drives a 4 percent and 5 percent improvement in performance, respectively.

 It’s worth acknowledging this does not mean ALL real-time analytics are bad.
 Particularly in compliance settings, real-time analytics around fraud detection could be very valuable.
 Similarly, when managers are able to quickly spot problems regarding critical business issues they can pivot in meaningful and timely ways.
 But most managers we work with tell us in those cases, within a few hours is plenty fast enough.
 So, it’s less about the speed (in the moment delivery) and more about how and by whom it is used.